yimbymelbourne/data/README.md

-# YIMBY Melbourne data repo
+# YIMBY Melbourne Data

 This is YIMBY Melbourne's unified data repository.
-It contains raw data, data cleaning scripts, data processing scripts, and visualization.
+It contains raw data, data cleaning scripts, data processing scripts and visualizations.

-These visualization are hosted at [https://yimby-melbourne.observablehq.cloud/data-portal/](https://yimby-melbourne.observablehq.cloud/data-portal/)
+The visualizations are composited into articles that are hosted at [https://yimby-melbourne.observablehq.cloud/data-portal/](https://yimby-melbourne.observablehq.cloud/data-portal/).

 ---